Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: Method

 \section{Method}

-In this article, we investigate the topological properties and quasiparticle transport of superconducting pairing states with chiral CDW and SOC on a kagome lattice.
-We aim to distinguish different superconducting pairing symmetries by comparing the thermal Hall conductivity curves of different SC pairings, and we argue that the differences can be attributed to topology.
+In this paper, we investigate the topological properties and quasiparticle transport of superconducting pairing states with chiral CDW and SOC on a kagome lattice.
+We aim to distinguish different superconducting pairing symmetries by comparing the thermal Hall conductivity curves of different SC pairings, and we argue that the differences can be at- tributed to topology.

-The $ Z $ invariant, or the Chern number, serves as a good topological number for systems with particle-hole symmetry in the absence of time-reversal symmetry.
-The presence of the CFP term breaks time-reversal symmetry, and as the Hamiltonian is in a BdG form, the system possesses a natural particle-hole symmetry.
-We explore three different types of superconducting pairing symmetries: s-wave, d+id-wave, and d-id-wave pairings.
+The $ Z $ invariant, or the Chern number, serves as a good topological number for systems with particle-hole symme- try in the absence of time-reversal symmetry.
+The presence of the CFP term breaks time-reversal symmetry, and as the Hamiltonian is in a BdG form, the system naturally possesses a particle-hole symmetry.
+We explore three different types of superconducting pairing symmetries: $ s $-wave, $ d $+i$ d $-wave, and $ d $-i$ d $-wave pairings.
 When we apply the transformation $ \mathbf{k} \rightarrow -\mathbf{k}^* $, the gap functions of spin-singlet pairings switch to their negative counterparts.
 Therefore, the spin-singlet pairings belong to D class, which can be characterized by a $ Z $ invariant in a two-dimensional system \cite{PhysRevB.55.1142}.
-In our model, the normal state Hamiltonian is topologically non-trivial, which makes the situation particularly intriguing.
+In our model, the normal state Hamiltonian is topologically nontrivial, which makes the situation particularly intriguing.

 In addition to the topological analysis, we also investigate quasiparticle transport, specifically the thermal Hall effect.
 In the semiclassical theory, the low-temperature Hall conductivity is mainly influenced by the Berry curvature near the Fermi surface \cite{Wang2021Berry}.
-Therefore, we can utilize the calculation of the Berry curvature to understand the intrinsic thermal Hall conductivity and attempt to connect it with the topological number of the system, the Chern number, through the Berry curvature.
+Therefore we can utilize the calculation of the Berry curvature to understand the intrinsic thermal Hall conductivity and attempt to connect it with the topological number of the system, the Chern number, through the Berry curvature.

 Berry curvature, which is one of the most important topological representations, is derived from the Berry phase $ \gamma_n = (1/2)\int_{\mathcal{S}} \mathrm{d}R^{\mu}\land \mathrm{d}R^{\nu} \Omega_{\mu\nu}^n(\mathbf{R}) $.
 The Berry phase is an observable quantity that is also known as a geometric phase, so it must be gauge-invariant module $ 2\pi $.
 Therefore, the Berry curvature must be able to be written in a gauge-invariant form \cite{RevModPhys.82.1959}